 A quick side note regarding why this matters at the macro level (and not just in the St. Louis mayoral race): From the study: By ignoring racial integration occurring in the large urban centers and focusing on dispersal of small African American populations in suburban and exurban areas of metropolitan counties, press coverage of the historic segregation index rankings reinforces the latest anti-urban legend that the nation’s predominantly white suburbs and cities with very small black populations are the most successful models for black-white integration growth in the 1990s.
 A recent study on black-white segregation used the index to conclude that, the decline in segregation comes about primarily from the integration of formerly entirely white census tracts.
 Areas that are nearly all non-black are considered least segregated when their small black populations are dispersed.
 Meanwhile, the racial integration occurring in the major cities of the Midwest is ignored with much of it considered segregation under the old indexes.

 What does the Integrated Block method show?
 Among all major Midwestern cities, St. Louis has the highest level of black and white integration.
 Twenty-seven percent of city residents lived on integrated blocks (2000 Census).
 Nationally, St. Louis ranks fifth, only behind Jacksonville, Nashville, Charlotte and Virginia Beach.
 Among cities with near equal black and white populations, St. Louis ranks as the most integrated.
-The lowest level on integration in the Midwest was found to be in Chicago (6%).
+The lowest level of integration in the Midwest was found to be in Chicago (6%).
 In general, the Midwest cities that dominate the “most segregated cities” rankings are among the most integrated using this method.
-This is what Mayor Slay was saying.

 Why doesn’t this ranking of integration resonate with us?
-There are five reasons: 1) we’re repeatedly told that we’re a segregated city.
+Here are five reasons: 1) we’re repeatedly told that we’re a segregated city.
 “Look, we made another Top 10 list!”
-2) As a near 50/50 black/white city, there are large pockets of heavily white and heavily black residents.
+2) As a near 50/50 black/white city, there are large pockets of nearly all white and nearly all black residents.
 This is easier to see than integrated blocks.
-3) Mapping where black and white resident lives provides a stunning visual.
+3) Mapping where black and white residents live provides a stunning visual.
 4) Promoting the “fact” that we’re segregated serves political purposes, providing a scapegoat.
 5) The very real and powerful history of segregation in St. Louis doesn’t allow us to consider alternative evidence.
 Challenging this history is very difficult for individuals and a community.

 What if a mayoral candidate addressed the issue this way: